Lunio456/LibreChat/Notes_Visualization_and_RAG.md

 ## visualization_dashboard

-For the Visualization Dashboard, I created the Python script **historic_dummy_data.py** in the Uploads folder.
-Running this script from the terminal with:
+For the Visualization Dashboard, I created a Python script named **historic_dummy_data.py**, located in the Uploads folder, to generate dummy data.
+Running the script from the terminal using:
 ```bash
 python3 historic_dummy_data.py
 ```